 The world is prioritising health matters these days, and rightly so.
 Hence, as much as you can afford, go for ergonomic furniture.

-Make sure that the number of tables and chairs are enough to accommodate every trainee.
-You don’t want trainees standing up or hassling for seats on the D-day.
+Make sure that the number of tables and chairs is enough to accommodate every trainee.
+You don’t want trainees standing up or hassling for seats on D-day.

 Establish that the tables and chairs are in good condition.